 Purpose of the Grant Program

-Master’s programs at Turku UAS are built on multiform studies including problem-based learning processes, lectures and seminars, e-learning and independent work, and are conducted in close cooperation with business life.
-Master’s students must have a minimum of two years of relevant work experience prior to their studies.
+The scholar’s teaching activities focus primarily on the master’s programs, which at Turku UAS are built on multiform studies: problem-based learning processes, lectures and seminars, e-learning and independent work, and are conducted in close cooperation with business life.
+Master’s students have a minimum of two years of relevant work experience prior to their studies.
 Their contact sessions are held usually on two full workdays approximately once a month.
-Due to this, in addition to teaching, the scholar will also familiarize themselves with Turku UAS RDI projects and participate in activities of the research group(s) in their field.
-Turku UAS focuses on applied RDI that is closely connected to the development needs of the industry and other organizations.
-A successful RDI project responds to the needs of individuals and communities.
+For the scholar, this leaves room for participating in RDI activities, which are connected to the development needs of the industry and other organizations.

 The Fulbright-Turku UAS Scholar Award is jointly funded by the Turku University of Applied Sciences and the Fulbright Finland Foundation.

-The Fulbright-Turku UAS Scholar Award is available for visits of 3–9 months.
+The award is available for visits of 3–9 months.
 It includes:

 - One-time travel allowance of 1,800 USD.